QGEP/docs/en/installation-guide/database-initialization.rst

 .. note::

- By clicking the link you can learn how to :ref:`install pgAdmin`
+ By clicking the link you can learn how to :ref:`install-pgAdmin`

 Process
 -------